 • Lettie Pate Whitehead Scholarship Fund.
-This is need based, a FAFSA form is required.
+This scholarship is for a female students with financial need.
+To be eligible, a FAFSA form is required.

 Other Scholarships

 Students should investigate scholarship opportunities available through their parents' employers, memberships or club affiliations, churches or resources accessed via the Internet.
 Some examples include: